allenai/scifact/README.md

 - `[model]` options: `oracle-rationale`, `zero-shot`, `verisci`
 - `[dataset]` options: `dev`, `test`.

+Two notes on this:
-For the dev set, this script will also compute performance metrics.
+- For the dev set, this script will also compute performance metrics.
 For the test set the "gold" labels are not public, so the script will just make predictions without evaluating.
+- `oracle` retrieval will break on the `test` set, since it requires access to the gold evidence documents.
+But `open` retrieval will work on both `dev` and `test`.

 ## Make full-pipeline predictions